Public and private cooperation

 Gassnova’s role

-Overall responsibility for Longship will reside with a steering group, made up of members from Gassnova and the Norwegian Ministry of Energy and Petroleum.
+Overall responsibility for Longship will reside with a steering group, made up of members from the Norwegian Ministry of Energy and Gassnova.

 Gassnova’s role has been to lead overall planning of Longship, while managing the study contracts with the industry partners.
-Gassnova’s planning objective was to integrate and optimize the CCS chain, including the interfaces between the industry partners.
+The state enterprice has also followed up the work with interfaces between the industry partners.
 When the FEED studies were completed, Gassnova evaluated the industrial projects and provided a recommendation to the Government.